University of Wisconsin Law School: Journals and publications

+A third student-led specialty journal, the Wisconsin Environmental Law Journal, was founded in 1994 but discontinued publication in 2002.
+Apart from the Journal of American Constitutional History, which is peer-reviewed by scholars, journal membership is obtained through participation in writing competitions.

 Traditions

 The most visible tradition at the law school is that of the Gargoyle.
 The Gargoyle graced the roof of the original law school building, built in 1893.
-When that building was torn down in 1963, the gargoyle was found intact among the rubble and was saved as an unofficial mascot.
+When that building was torn down in 1963, the gargoyle was found intact amongst the rubble and was saved as an unofficial mascot.
 It became the symbol of the law school and was displayed outside the law school building for many years.
 With the most recent renovation, it moved to a more protected location inside the law school atrium.
 The image of the gargoyle graces the cover of the Wisconsin Law Review and the law school alumni magazine is called the Gargoyle.
 Its image has been applied to law school memorabilia.
 In addition to the Gargoyle, "Blind Bucky" is also sometimes used as an unofficial mascot of the law school.

 Another tradition is the homecoming cane toss, which dates from the 1930s.
 Before the university's homecoming football game, third-year law students run from the north end of the football field at Camp Randall Stadium to the south end wearing bowler hats and carrying canes.
 When the students reach the goalpost on the south end of the field, they attempt to throw their canes over the goalpost.
 Legend has it that if the student successfully throws the cane over the goalpost and catches it, she will win her first case; if she fails to catch it, the opposite will hold true.

 Another tradition is an annual fall competition between the law and medical schools at the university.
 This competition, called the Dean's Cup, raises funds for local charities.

-Diploma privilege

-The University of Wisconsin Law School is one of only two law schools in the United States graduates of which enjoy diploma privilege as a method of admission to the bar.
-Unlike all other jurisdictions in the United States, Wisconsin's state bar allows graduates of accredited law schools within the state to join the bar without taking the state's bar examination if they complete certain requirements in their law school courses and achieve a certain level of performance in those courses.
-The other school with this privilege is the Marquette University Law School.

-Wisconsin residents who graduate from out-of-state law schools must pass the bar exam to be admitted to the bar in Wisconsin.
-Some states, but not all, will grant reciprocal admission to Wisconsin bar members admitted by diploma privilege after they have completed a certain number of years in the practice of law.

-Rankings
+Rankings and reputation

-In its 2023 edition of Best Graduate Schools, U.S. News & World Report ranked the school tied at 43rd among the 192 law schools fully accredited by the American Bar Association (ABA).
+According to the 2024–2025 rankings published by U.S. News & World Report, the University of Wisconsin Law School is ranked 28th (tied) amongst 196 law schools fully accredited by the American Bar Association.

 Employment

-According to the law school's 2020 ABA required disclosures, 75.7 percent of the Class of 2018 obtained full-time, long-term, bar passage-required employment nine months after graduation.
+According to ABA-required disclosures, 86% of the Class of 2023 had obtained full-time, long-term, bar passage-required employment within nine months of graduating.